 In some cases, the court may award one parent sole legal decision-making authority.
 In those cases, one parent is given the authority from the court to make all decisions regarding the health care, education, and religion of the minor child or children.
 This does not mean the parent with sole legal decision-making authority can exclude the other parent.
 Except for the most exceptional circumstances (such as when a parent is in prison) both parents are entitled to information regarding their children’s healthcare, education, and religion and should have open access to any records regarding any of these things.
 Moreover, it is important to understand that legal decision-making does not always impact the amount of parenting time each parent may have.

 There are a number of factors the court must consider when deciding whether joint or sole legal decision-making is appropriate for a given case.
 These factors are found in A.R.S.
 25 – 403.01 and include the following:

 1. The agreement or lack of an agreement by the parents regarding joint legal decision-making.

 2. Whether the parent’s lack of an agreement is unreasonable or is influenced by an issue not related to the child’s best interest.

 3. The past, present, and future abilities of the parents to cooperate in decision-making about the child to the extent required by the order of joint legal decision-making.

 4. Whether the joint legal decision-making arrangement is logistically possible.

-Jensen Law offers a free 30-minute consultation with an experienced Arizona family law attorney who knows and understands the complexities of Gilbert Arizona’s legal decision-making statutes.
-If you would like a complimentary consultation, please call us.
+Jensen Family Law offers a one hour consultation with an experienced Arizona family law attorney who knows and understands the complexities of Gilbert Arizona’s legal decision-making statutes.
+If you are in need of legal representation and would like a schedule legal consultation, please call us at (480) 900-2302.